 WAIPAPA TO MANGAKINO 20KMS, 2-3 hours, Grade 3 (Intermediate) – The trail follows the road heading south for a couple of kilometres along the Waipapa Dam; it then leaves the road and descends into a beautiful bush lined gully.
 Following the river there are a few steep inclines, then into pine plantation this trail takes you past the Maraetai Dam and on into the small township of Mangakino

 MANGAKINO TO WHAKAMARU 13 kms, 1.5-2 hours, Grade 2 (Easy) – This section starts at Mangakino Recreation Reserve at the end of Lake Rd on the lake front.
 Heading south hugging the shores of Lake Maraetai you will have a pristine lake on one side and beautiful Waikato farmland on the other.

 This trail takes you to Whakamaru Dam, here as you re-join the road you can either turn right and cycle along the path to Whakamaru Village for refreshment or turn left and after crossing the Dam begin on the Whakamaru section.

-WHAKAMARU TO ATIAMURI 26 kms, 2-3 hours hours, Grade 3 (Indermediate) - Directly after the Whakamaru Dam heading south the trail begins.
+WHAKAMARU TO ATIAMURI 13 kms, 1.5-2 hours, Grade 2 (Easy) – Directly after the Whakamaru Dam heading south the trail begins.
 Wind your way through a pine studded free camping area to the trail beyond.
 Here the trail alternates between pumice and clay and hugs so close to the river that you can hear the water lapping as you cycle along.

 The trail veers close to the road at times and then back along beside the Lake.
-Dunhams Reserve is approx half way along and then there is a combination of native bush and pine forest to the car park at Ataimuri Village.
+Lake Whakamaru Christian Camp is about a 1/2 way along and then there is a combination of native bush and pine forest to the car park adjacent to State Highway one at Atiamuri.